-President Obama appointed Kshemendra Paul as the Program Manager for the Information Sharing Environment (PM-ISE), and Mr. Paul assumed the position on July 6, 2010.
-The Program Manager has government-wide authority to plan, oversee the build-out, and manage use of the ISE.
-The Program Manager also co-chairs the White House’s Information Sharing and Access Inter-agency Policy Committee (ISA-IPC).
+President Obama appointed Kshemendra Paul as Program Manager for the Information Sharing Environment (PM-ISE), a position which Mr. Paul assumed on July 6, 2010.
+The PM-ISE has government-wide authority to plan, oversee, and manage the ISE, and also serves as co-chair for the White House Information Sharing and Access Inter-agency Policy Committee (ISA-IPC).

 Mr. Paul is a recognized leader across the public sector championing best practices for information sharing and access.
 He brings a wealth of experience in developing and implementing government- wide information technology systems, standards, and architectures, as well as working with State and local officials on information sharing standards and architecture.

 Prior to his appointment, Mr. Paul served as the Federal Chief Architect in the Office of Management and Budget (OMB) where he led Federal enterprise architecture (FEA) activities and chaired committees responsible for leading initiatives such as inter-operability across networks and databases used by front-line law enforcement, homeland security, military, intelligence, and foreign affairs personnel nationwide.
 Mr. Paul also led several successful Presidential directed government- wide initiatives that promoted innovation and transparency within the government including Data.gov, the Federal migration to IPv6, and start-up work for Recovery.gov.